Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Introduction

-In our view, the MTE framework is particularly attractive to studying the effect of punishments on time-to-recidivism.
-For example, it allows one to assess the treatment effect of punishment on recidivism for defendants on a margin of indifference between being punished or not.
-By considering different degrees of unobserved punishment resistance, the MTE provides a detailed picture of how punishments heterogeneously affect recidivism and can be used to design better sentencing criteria and/or train judges to follow a specific protocol.
-For example, suppose that one finds a negatively sloped MTE function with some positive and negative effects.
-This would suggest that defendants who would be punished even by very lenient judges --- i.e., defendants with low unobserved punishment resistance --- would take more time to recidivate as a result of the punishment (punishment is working as intended).
-On the other hand, defendants who would be fined only by very strict judges --- i.e., defendants with high unobserved punishment resistance --- would recidivate sooner than if they were not punished (punishment is not effective, perhaps because of scaring effects of a criminal record).
-Such degree of heterogeneity is usually washed out when using single summaries of treatment effects such as local average treatment effect (LATE) \citep{Imbens1994}.
-However, even when one is interested in summary measures of causal effects, one can use the MTE function to construct them \citep{Heckman2005, Heckman2006}.
-It is also interesting to mention that exploring a continuous instrument makes the definition of ``complier'' less clear than in the binary instrument case, which could potentially make the LATE results harder to interpret formally.
-The MTE does not focus on ``compliers'', so it avoids this potential limitation.
+By analyzing these distributional treatment effect parameters at different values of judge leniency, a researcher uncovers a detailed picture of how punishments heterogeneously affect recidivism.
+This picture can be used to design better sentencing criteria and/or train judges to follow a specific protocol.
+For example, suppose that one finds negatively sloped $QMTE$ functions with some positive and negative effects.
+This finding would suggest that defendants who would be punished even by very lenient judges---i.e., defendants with low unobserved punishment resistance---would take more time to recidivate as a result of the punishment (punishment is working as intended).
+On the other hand, defendants who would be punished only by very strict judges---i.e., defendants with high unobserved punishment resistance---would recidivate sooner than if they were not punished (punishment is not effective, perhaps because of scaring effects of a criminal record).
+Such degree of heterogeneity is usually washed out when using more standard summaries of treatment effects such as local average treatment effect (LATE) \citep{Imbens1994} or the IV estimand.\footnote{To be fair, we stress that LATE was not meant to highlight this degree of heterogeneity and that it has the advantage of only requiring binary instruments.
+However, when the empirical setting presents a continuous instrument, the definition of a ``complier'' is less clear than in the binary instrument case, potentially making the LATE results more challenging to interpret formally.} Thus, $DMTE$ and $QMTE$ parameters can be used to unpack treatment effect heterogeneity and provide additional economic insights.